vuex-orm/vuex-orm/docs/advanced/accessors-and-mutators.md

 ### Via Attribute

-You can pass a closure to the 2nd argument of `attr` method.
+You can pass a closure to the 2nd argument of `attr`, `string`, `number`, and `boolean` attribute.
 The closure takes the corresponding value as an argument, and you can modify the value however you want.

 ```js
 import { Model } from '@vuex-orm/core'